PrefectHQ/prefect/docs/guides/automations.md

 You can find a complete repo with these examples in our [recipes repository](https://github.com/EmilRex/prefect-api-examples/tree/main).

 In this example, we managed to create the automation by registering the .yaml file with a helper function.
-This offers another experience when creating the automation with the UI.
+This offers another experience when trying to create an automation.

-# AI function extension
+## Using triggers, an AI function extension

+Lets take this idea one step further, by creating a deployment that will be triggered from a previous flow taking longer than expected.
 We can take advantage of Marvin that will help classify the data we are pulling in.
-Additionally, we can use Marvin to help replicate a dataset we could use.
+Marvin is great in embedding data science and data analysis applications within your pre-existing data engineering worklows.
+In this case, we can use Marvin to help make our dataset more information rich.
 You can find more on potential usecases with Marvin on their page.

-Based on the automation trigger, we will call the underlying deployment to kick off the workflow.
+Based on the automation trigger, similarly we can add a trigger to a deployment, that would be waiting for this specified event.

 Let us look at this example below using Marvin's AI functions.
 We will be taking in a dataframe and use the ai function to start analyzing some of the work.

 Here is an example of pulling in that data and classifying using Marvin AI.
-We can simplify a classification model in a few functions using the underlying OpenAI model.
+We can help create dummy data based on classifications we have already created.

 ```python
 from marvin import ai_classifier
 from enum import Enum
 import pandas as pd

 @ai_fn
 def generate_synthetic_user_data(build_of_names: dict) -> pd.DataFrame: